zetanumbers/posts/myosotis.md

-which worked in a similar manner, except it used a guard value with a drop implementation to join the spawned thread so that it wouldn't refer to any local stack variable after the parent thread exited the scope and destroyed them, but due to abscense of the drop guarantee it was found to be unsound and was removed from standard library.<sup id="cite_ref-1">[\[1\]](#cite_note-1)</sup> Let's name these two approaches as <dfn id="intro-guarded_closure">
+which worked in a similar manner, except it used a guard value with a drop implementation to join the spawned thread so that it wouldn't refer to any local stack variable after the parent thread exited the scope and destroyed them, but due to absence of the drop guarantee it was found to be unsound and was removed from standard library.<sup id="cite_ref-1">[\[1\]](#cite_note-1)</sup> Let's name these two approaches as <dfn id="intro-guarded_closure">